Football Index: Collapse

 The UK's Department for Digital, Culture, Media and Sport (DCMS) commissioned Malcolm Sheehan QC to investigate the role of regulators in the company's failure.
-Sheehan concluded that BetIndex had not properly informed the Gambling Commission (GC) of the nature of the gambling product it was offering - in particular that the Football Index product resembled a stock market.
+Sheehan concluded that BetIndex had not properly informed the Gambling Commission (GC) of the nature of the gambling product it was offering – in particular that the Football Index product resembled a stock market.
 Sheehan criticised the GC for being slow to react to reports of concern regarding Football Index.
 A number of individuals (including an un-named competitor of BetIndex) had alleged the company was operating a Ponzi scheme; the GC concluded that it was not.
 Sheehan noted that the GC had concerns that Football Index might constitute a stock market, and so raised the matter with the Financial Conduct Authority (FCA), which would be the relevant regulator.
 Sheehan noted that discussions between the FCA and GC were lengthy and did not clearly resolve whether either or both bodies should regulate the business.

 Advertising and marketing

 John Motson was unveiled in August 2018 as the voice of Football Index and appeared on company's television and radio adverts for the 2018–19 football season.
 He was joined the following month by Guillem Balagué, whose role at Football Index included hosting trader events, producing blogs and videos, and appearing on FITV.
 A second football expert, Raphael Honigstein, joined Football Index as a contributor in 2019.

-Football Index were shirt sponsors for three EFL clubs - Bristol Rovers and Nottingham Forest from 2018, and Queens Park Rangers from 2020.
+Football Index were shirt sponsor for three EFL clubs – Bristol Rovers and Nottingham Forest from 2018 and Queens Park Rangers from 2020.
 After entering administration, Forest and QPR immediately dropped their sponsorship arrangements with Football Index.